Trademarks are basically the name of the business or brand which is legally registered, unique, and 100 per cent authentic.

 A trademark protects you from getting any of your work copied or stolen from you and you can legally claim it and take any legal action against this kind of forgery.

-If it is to answer a simple, common man about the need of a trademark of the business, then it will be quite simple that a trademark registered business is an alike signature and if anyone tries to forge it, the person involved in that forgery will have to face the legal allegations for the forgery laws that he or she committed.
+If it is to answer a simple, common man about the need for a trademark of the business, then it will be quite simple that a trademark registered business is an alike signature and if anyone tries to forge it, the person involved in that forgery will have to face the legal allegations for the forgery laws that he or she committed.

 Furthermore, this simply means that having a trademark is like your protection against all kinds of copyright infringements and frauds.